KooiInc/RegexHelper/README.md

-Flags can be added using the instance `flags` method `[$RE RegEx instance].flags([flags:string])` or by adding an Array of flags as last replacement in the template string e.g. ```$RE`[ABZ].+ ${["g", "u"]}` ```.
+Flags can be added using the instance `flags` method `[$RE RegEx instance].flags([flags:string])` or (legacy) by adding an Array of flag strings as *last* replacement in the template string e.g. ```$RE`[ABZ].+ ${["g", "u"]}` ```.

 To ***remove*** all current flags, use `[$RE RegEx instance].flags("-r")`.